Kuwait Deputy FM, UK Official Discuss Bilateral Ties

 (MENAFN- Kuwait News Agency (KUNA))

-KUWAIT, Aug 5 (KUNA) - Kuwait Deputy Foreign Minister Ambassador sheikh Jarrah Jaber Al-Ahmad Al-Sabah received a phone call from the Parliamentary Under-Secretary-General for the Middle East, Afghanistan, and Pakistan at the UK Foreign, Commonwealth and Development Office, Hamish Falconer.
+KUWAIT, Aug 5 (KUNA) - Kuwait Deputy Foreign Minister Ambassador sheikh Jarrah Jaber Al-Ahmad Al-Sabah phoned the Parliamentary Under-Secretary-General for the Middle East, Afghanistan, and Pakistan at the UK Foreign, Commonwealth and Development Office, Hamish Falconer.

 During the call, Sheikh Jarrah congratulated Mr. Falconer on assuming his new position.